BCIT-SSD-2020-21/industry-project-checkmarks/README.md

 ### Essential Features

--   Create a new landing page that will expost both Word-Mark Search and Trademark Registration workflows.
+-   Create a new landing page that will efficiently expose both Word-Mark Search and Trademark Registration workflows.
 -   Enhance the Word-Mark Search to pull real-time data or create an automated process that will update the static data nightly.
 -   Modify or re-create the existing Trademark Application form to function better:
     -   enhanced user experience